eyetengu/2022_CoffeeHouseGames/README.md

 # 2022_CoffeeHouseGames
-A series of educational math games within a framework with a dashboard, audio manager, game manager, scorekeeper.
+A series of educational math games within a framework that includes a dashboard, audio manager, game manager & a scorekeeper.

 - A Game Manager keeps track of various game states (pause, game over, TimeScale).
 - An Audio Manager loads and plays audio clips when called upon.
 For simplicity, all games use the same audio effects until time may be invested in 'beefing it up.'.